 An arteriovenous malformation (AVM) is a rare condition characterised by an abnormal tangle of blood vessels in which arteries and veins are directly connected without the presence of capillaries.
 Capillaries are essential for the normal exchange of oxygen and nutrients between the blood and surrounding tissues.
 The absence of capillaries in an AVM disrupts the normal blood flow, leading to potential complications such as bleeding, tissue damage, and neurological symptoms.
 While AVMs can occur anywhere in the body, they are most commonly found in the brain and spinal cord.

-An AVM is a congenital anomaly, meaning it is present from birth, although symptoms may not appear until later in life.
+Most cerebral AVMs are considered developmental vascular anomalies that are present from early life, although they are often diagnosed later when symptoms arise.
+Rarely, AVM-like shunts may appear or become apparent later in life; familial syndromes (for example, hereditary haemorrhagic telangiectasia) account for a small proportion of cases.
 In an AVM, high-pressure arterial blood flows directly into low-pressure veins, bypassing the capillary network.
 This abnormal connection can cause the blood vessels to become weakened and dilated over time, increasing the risk of rupture and bleeding.
 The exact cause of AVMs is not well understood, but it is believed to be related to genetic factors and abnormal development of blood vessels during embryonic growth.
 While AVMs can be a serious condition, it is important to note that many people with AVMs may not experience any symptoms throughout their lives.

 While less common than brain AVMs, spinal AVMs can also lead to serious neurological symptoms.
 These may include pain, weakness, and paralysis, depending on the location and size of the AVM within the spinal cord.
 Spinal AVMs can be further classified based on their specific location within the spinal cord and the types of blood vessels involved.